Issue Tree Case Interview: Build a MECE Tree (Example)

 A US coffee chain is considering entry into India.
 Should it enter?

-Three MECE branches: Market attractiveness (size, growth, competitive intensity), Right-to-win (brand fit, supply chain, partnerships), Financial viability (capex, payback, returns).
-Prioritization: "I would start with market attractiveness, because if the market is unattractive the other branches do not matter."
+Three MECE branches: Market attractiveness (size, growth, competitive intensity), Right-to-win (brand fit, supply chain, partnerships), and Financial viability (capex, payback, returns).
+Prioritization: "I would start with market attractiveness, because if the market is unattractive the other two branches do not matter."

 Example 3: Growth (SaaS revenue plateau)

 A B2B SaaS firm has hit a $100M ARR plateau.
 How should it grow?
+This is where the diagnostic tree hands off to a solution tree.

 What are common mistakes when building issue trees?